Interview Prep · by talent · Chinese Orchestra

 - Practise sight-reading daily for ten minutes at audition difficulty.
 Use both jianpu and staff notation.
 Sight-reading on Chinese instruments is under-practised by many candidates because primary-school CO programmes focus on repertoire memorisation.

 - Confirm CCA records at primary school are accurate.
-MOE pulls CCA participation, school awards, SYF results, and external competition results (Singapore Chinese Music Competition, NUS Chinese Music Festival) into the DSA portal directly.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, SYF results, and external competition results (Singapore Chinese Music Competition, NUS Chinese Music Festival).
 Ask the CCA teacher to verify what's been logged.

 - Run a mock interview using the questions above.
 Record on phone.
 Watch back together.
 Flag any answer that ran over thirty seconds — or used the word "passionate."
 Both kill the read.